open-civic/cdms-doc/ArchitectureOfUDMS.md

 component?
 It feels totally natural in UDMS!
 And, it can unlock more resource, developer talents and innovation of the web today and tomorrow.
 Kubernetes can serve as a true foundation to enable such potentials!

-Such an unified and higher-level view of a computing platform also yields many other tangible benefits, for instance, a local deployment (in Minikube) that resembles a genuine production environment (data-center in your laptop!).
+Such a unified and higher-level view of a computing platform also yields many other tangible benefits, for instance, a local deployment (in Minikube) that resembles a genuine production environment (data-center in your laptop!).
 It is obvious the value to have such an environment in development and testing, which was beyond our reach until now.